-The Governance and Nominating Committee of the Board of Directors (the "Governance Committee") is comprised of five independent directors and operates under a written charter adopted by the Board of Directors.
+The Governance and Nominating Committee of the Board of Directors (the "Governance Committee") is comprised of five directors and operates under a written charter adopted by the Board of Directors.
+All five of the directors, including the chair of the Governance Committee, are independent in accordance with Nasdaq rules.
 The Governance Committee is charged with the responsibilities of: (i) identifying individuals qualified to become Board members; (ii) selecting or recommending that the Board select the director nominees for the next annual meeting of shareholders; and (iii) overseeing corporate governance matters for the Company.

 Director candidates are nominated by the Governance Committee.
 The Governance Committee will consider director candidates recommended by shareholders (see "Shareholder Proposals and Nominations"), other members of the Board, officers and employees of the Company and other sources that the Governance Committee deems appropriate.
 The Governance Committee's written charter directs the Governance Committee to evaluate the candidates based upon the totality of the merits of each candidate and not based upon minimum qualifications or attributes.
 In considering individual nominees, the Governance Committee takes into account the qualifications of other Board members to ensure that a broad variety of skill sets and experience beneficial to the Company and its business are represented on the Board of Directors.
+The Company believes that all directors should possess the highest personal and professional ethics, integrity and values, and be committed to representing the long-term interests of the shareholders.
+Further, the backgrounds and qualifications of directors, as a group, should provide a mix of experience, knowledge, and abilities that will allow the Board to fulfill its responsibilities.
 The Governance Committee evaluates all director candidates in the same manner regardless of the source of the recommendation.
-Some of the criteria used by the Governance Committee to evaluate the candidates, including those selected for nomination at the 2020 Annual Meeting, include: